 To celebrate the week, pick a day and try to cook allergen-free.
 You may find it difficult, but it will help you recognize what others around you might be going through.
 If you have food allergies, you can use the day to share your story or help create awareness.

 Also, each year, the Asthma and Allergy Foundation of America declares May to be National Asthma and Allergy Awareness Month since it's a peak season for asthma and allergy sufferers.

 International Museum Day

-The objective of International Museum Day is to spread the word that museums are an important means of cultural exchange, enrichment of cultures, and the development of mutual understanding, cooperation, and peace among peoples.
-This special day is on May 18 each year.
+The objective of International Museum Day, celebrated on May 18, is to spread the word that museums are an important means of cultural exchange.
+They also encourage the development of mutual understanding, cooperation, and peace among peoples.
 To mark the day, more than 36,000 museums in more than 150 countries participate in events or activities for museum-goers.

 08 of 10